How to build the best keyword list

 That way, your ad will be eligible to show when people search for those exact terms or close variations of them, like mens running shoes.
 Your ad won't show when people search for terms like best running shoes for men because that phrase includes the term best, which isn't part of your exact match keyword or a close variation of it.

-On the Display Network, your keyword list helps us show your ads on relevant websites that your customers visit.
-Try choosing keywords that are related to each other and are related to the websites your customers see.
+On the Display Network, your keyword list helps us show your ads on relevant websites or apps that your customers visit.
+Try choosing keywords that are related to each other and are related to the content your customers browse.
+For apps, AdWords can extend the scope of your keywords in order to match your ads to more relevant search terms.
 Learn more about choosing keywords for Display Network campaigns.

 Since we match your ads to relevant websites using your keywords, all keywords used for Display Network campaigns are considered broad match.
 You can fine-tune your keywords by excluding certain keywords from ad groups that target the Display Network.